Leader’s daughter in ‘Basement of Horrors’ case sentenced

-PHILADELPHIA (AP) — A Philadelphia woman who had a role in kidnapping, torturing and enslaving disabled adults discovered chained up in a basement has been sentenced to 40 years in federal prison.
+PHILADELPHIA (AP) — A Philadelphia woman who had a role in kidnapping, torturing and enslaving disabled adults discovered chained up in a basement was sentenced Tuesday to 40 years in federal prison.

-Jean McIntosh was sentenced Tuesday as several of the victims testified about the lasting effect of the abuse they had endured.

-Law enforcement officials say McIntosh helped prosecutors build a case against her mother, Linda Weston, the ringleader of the group that held victims captive for years in a cramped, Philadelphia basement.
+Philly.com reported that Jean McIntosh, 38, sat in the federal courtroom as several of the victims testified about the lasting effect of the abuse they had endured.
+Law enforcement officials said McIntosh helped prosecutors build a case against her mother, Linda Weston, the ringleader of the group that held victims captive for years in a cramped, Philadelphia basement in an effort to steal more than $200,000 in government benefits.

 Weston previously pleaded guilty and was sentenced to life in prison plus 80 years to avoid the death penalty.
+Her lawyers said the woman had suffered years of similar abuse when she was a child.

+In all, five people were charged with 196 counts, after police rescued four people from the basement in October 2011.
+Details of the squalid conditions, physical abuse and forced prostitution shocked Philadelphia and the country as the full breadth of the allegations were released in charging documents.

 Most Read Nation & World Stories